Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxVersion.md

 the most stable and trustworthy releases.

 \* trunk: Development prototypes, for testing and debugging by developers
-and really adventureous users, not for production use!
+and really adventurous users, not for production use!

 \* Psychtoolbox-x.y.z: Old, no longer supported Psychtoolbox versions.